 On our last night there we were in the Subway trying to figure out just which train to get on next so we could get back to our hotel, when a little girl walking by saw the confused looks on our faces.
 Without hesitation and in pretty good English she not only gave us directions but also went some 20-minutes out of her way to deliver us right to the front door of our hotel.
 The kindness that I experienced on this trip will stay with me always.
 We American’s could learn a lot from their society in many different ways…

 After saying good-bye to my traveling-companions the next thing on my list was to jump back on a southbound Shinkasen so I could work myself all the way to Iwakuni, which is down in the southern-most side of the country.
-Thanks to arrangements put together by my friend Matt Predmore of Quickstyle Motorsports, “Mello”, who drifts in the D1 Street Legal division and who would guide me around for the next few days, met me at the train station.
+Thanks to arrangements put together by my friend Matt Predmore of Quickstyle Motorsports, a super-cool guy by the name of “Mello”, who drifted in the D1 Street Legal division and would guide me around for the next few days, met me at the small train station.

 Finding “the white guy” at the train station wasn’t to hard for Mello and after a brief introduction we climbed up into his Flatbed truck and headed over to a cool local drift track called Hadashi Tengoku (roughly translates to “barefoot heaven”).
 This track has long been a training-spot for many drivers down here.
 It’s small, smooth and fun with a good-many elevation changes keeping it a very interesting place to drive.